Wasserstein complexity penalization priors: a new class of penalizing complexity priors: Multivariate WCP priors

-We define multivariate WCP priors by assigning a (truncated) exponential distribution to the values of the Wasserstein distance $w$, while independently, assigning uniform distributions over each level set $S_w$.
-That is, we penalize the complexity in $w$ but make no difference between models with the same $W_p(\boldsymbol{\theta})$. \citet[Section~6.1]{PCpriororigin} proposed a similar idea with the KLD.
-There, they derived multivariate PC priors for a restricted class of models that have very specific forms of the KLD (see \citet[Equations (6.3) and (6.4)]{PCpriororigin}).
-No examples of multivariate PC priors were presented for more general forms of KLD.
-However, it is not common to find Wasserstein distances that satisfy the requirements in \citet[Section~6.1]{PCpriororigin} under natural parameterization of models.
-Instead of only considering specific cases, we propose the following concrete recipe for deriving the multivariate WCP priors in a general setting.
+\begin{definition}[Multivariate WCP priors informally] A multivariate WCP prior for $\boldsymbol{\theta}$ is constructed by assigning a (possibly truncated) exponential distribution to the Wasserstein distance $w = W_p(\boldsymbol{\theta})$.
+Given $w$, a uniform distribution is assigned over the level set $S_{w,\boldsymbol{\theta}} = \{\boldsymbol{\theta} \in \overline{\boldsymbol{\Theta}} \mid W_p(\boldsymbol{\theta}) = w\}$.
+Thus, a complexity penalty is imposed based on $w = W_p(\boldsymbol{\theta})$, treating all models with the same $w$ equivalently.
+The prior for $\boldsymbol{\theta}$ is then derived through a change of variables, analogous to the univariate case. \end{definition} \citet[Section~6.1]{PCpriororigin} proposed a similar approach using KLD.
+They derived multivariate PC priors for a restricted class of models with specific forms of KLD; however, no examples were provided for more general forms and it is not common to find Wasserstein distances that satisfy the requirements in \citet[Section~6.1]{PCpriororigin} under natural model parameterizations.